WebDevStudios/wp-search-with-algolia/README.txt

 Autocomplete and Instantsearch are included and enabled.
 Plus, you receive full control over the look, feel, and relevance of your users' search experience.

 = Features =
-* Relevant search results in milliseconds and native typo-tolerance from Algolia Search
+* Relevant, faceted ready search results in milliseconds with native typo-tolerance from Algolia Search
 * Language-agnostic
 * WordPress hooks and filters available for easy customization of indexed content.